 Let our guide to the best zoom lenses for Micro Four Thirds help you kit out your Panasonic or Olympus camera, with picks for all budgets.

 Micro Four Thirds is the longest-running mirrorless system that’s still in popular use today.
-Its cameras use a smaller sensor standard than the APS-C and full-frame chips favoured by the likes of Canon, Nikon, Sony and Fujifilm, and this allows for all sorts of creative advantages.
-MFT bodies and lenses tend to be smaller and lighter than their larger-sensor rivals, for one thing, making for a lightweight setup that can really deliver the goods when it comes to image quality.
+Its cameras use a smaller sensor standard than the APS-C and full-frame chips favoured by the likes of Canon, Nikon, Sony and Fujifilm, which allows for all sorts of creative advantages.
+MFT bodies and lenses tend to be smaller and lighter than their larger-sensor rivals, for one thing, making for a lightweight setup that really deliver the goods when it comes to image quality.

 One of the real aces in the hold for the MFT system though is its cross-compatibility.
 Cameras made by Panasonic and Olympus / OM-System use the exact same lens mount, meaning that all Panasonic lenses can be used on Olympus / OM-System cameras, and vice versa.
 This gives any MFT photographer real flexibility when crafting their setup, and gives you a huge amount of choice when picking lenses.

 That’s why, even though we’ve already got a full guide to the best Micro Four Thirds lenses, we also wanted a dedicated run-through of the best Micro Four Thirds zoom lenses – because there’s just so much choice!
-In this guide, we’ve exclusively picked out fantastic lenses made by Panasonic, Olympus and OM-System, and if you’re using a Micro Four Thirds camera, you have your pick of the lot.
+In this guide, we’ve exclusively picked out fantastic lenses made by Panasonic, Olympus and OM-System – and if you’re using a Micro Four Thirds camera, you have your pick of the lot.

 What to consider with the best Micro Four Thirds zoom lenses